 Soy Isoflavones should be taken at the same time every day and with food.
-I suggest taking them in the morning with breakfast.
+I took them in the morning with my breakfast.

 They should be taken for five days in a row only and no longer.
 If taken for longer than 5 days in one cycle they can have negative effects on your ovulation and your cycle will be wasted.

 The recommended dose for Soy Isoflavones is around 100mg per day, but you should use the lowest dose that works for you.
-Never exceed 200mg a day and never exceed 160mg.
+Try and keep the dose lower than 160mgs a day and never exceed 200mg a day.

 You can buy 90 x 50mg capsules here and you can take 2 together for 5 days in a row on your chosen days i.e. cycle days 1 – 5, 3 – 7 or 5 – 9.